iPhone 3GS Review

 Everyone’s seen an iPhone, and most people want one, but can you tell the difference between an iPhone 3G and an iPhone 3GS?
 The answer is most certainly no; they look identical to each other and are no different to the naked eye.
-Once you’ve used an iPhone 3GS, however, you’ll realise just how different it is.
+Once you’ve used an iPhone 3GS, however, you’ll realise just how different it is in this review.

 It’s been around 6 months since the iPhone 3GS was released and at the time many people thought that it was somewhat of a low-key upgrade from the iPhone 3G, certainly it was more of an evolution than a revolution, especially when you consider what some of the 3rd generation iPhone rumours that had been going around prior to Apple’s announcement in which they introduced us to the iPhone 3GS.